abasse/obsidian-aiwriter-plugin/README.md

 ## Installation

-1. Download the latest release of the AI Writer plugin from the [Releases](https://github.com/abasse/obsidian-aiwriter-plugin/releases) page.
+1. Download the latest release of the AI Writer plugin from the [Releases](https://github.com/abasse/obsidian-aiwriter-plugin/releases) page for manual installation.
 2. Open Obsidian and navigate to **Settings > Community plugins**.
+(Not yet released)
 3. Click the **Browse** button and select the downloaded AI Writer plugin.
 4. Enable the AI Writer plugin.